 Overhaul class series: How to take a bike apart, replace all the worn parts, and put it back together.
 Sign Up Here

-(To register for this course, you must have first completed or tested out of OCBC’s Tune-up class series)
+(To register for this course, you must have first completed OCBC’s Tune-up class series)

 This hands-on course will take you through the process of doing a bike overhaul — what most bike shops do for $250 – $300, plus the cost of parts.
 Over five Saturdays, you will learn how to: